Prunus fasciculata: Palaeobotanical evidence

 Middens from rodent activities such as those of the pack rat are a rich source of plant macrofossils from late Pleistocene habitats.
 At Point of Rocks in Nevada by 11,700 BP, desert shrubs such as desert almond had replaced Juniper and Joshua trees, indicating the onset of the modern desert.
 Somewhat earlier, 17,000–14,000 BP, desert almond flourished in a mixed desert and woodland ecology on the Colorado Plateau.

 Distribution and habitat

 The species is native to the deserts of Arizona, California, Baja California, Nevada, and Utah.
 It prefers sandy or rocky soil on dry slopes and washes, usually below 7000 feet elevation.

 Uses

 The plant is not cultivated.
 Some Native Americans in its limited range learned traditional ways of using it: the Cahuilla prepared the drupe as a delicacy.
 The wild almonds were considered a delicacy by Native Americans.
 The Kawaiisu found the tough twigs useful as drills in starting fires and as the front portion of arrow shafts.
-The seed contains too much cyanide to be edible, although there is some archaeological evidence that the seeds were pounded into flour and leached to make it edible by the ancient population of the Mojave desert.
+The seed contains too much cyanide to be edible, although there is some archaeological evidence that the ancient population of the Mojave Desert pounded the seeds into flour and leached it to make it edible.